Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The precision for high risk loans is very low around 1% that is to say model fails to predict risky loans but is very good at predicting low risk loans with precision of almost 100%.
 ##### Recall is around 72% for high risk loans that is to say model can identify almost 72 % of risky loans but it can only identify about 57% of good ones.
-##### Resampling with SMOTEENN did not work miracles, but some of the metrics show an improvement over undersampling.

 ### Balanced Random Forest Classifier